-When your garbanzo beans are finished roasting they'll be a nice golden brown colour, will have shrunk considerably, and will be quite crispy.
-Some beans will appear split down the middleThey will continue to crisp up as they cool.
+When your chickpeas are finished roasting they'll be a nice golden brown colour, will have shrunk considerably, and will be quite crispy.
+Some beans will appear split down the middle.
+Please note - your chickpeas will continue to crisp up as they cool.

 You can season 'em up as soon as you take them out of the oven.
+Any sooner than that and you risk burning the spices.
 I like to toss mine in a half teaspoon or so of hot smoked paprika, but feel free to play around with other seasonings.
 You can also use fresh herbs, lemon zest, etc.

-Please store your beans at room temperature in a container without a lid.
+Once your roasted chickpeas are fully cool, you can room temperature in a container without a lid.
 If you store them with a lid on, they'll lose their crispiness.
-I have a bowl of crispy roasted garbanzo beans in my kitchen cupboard that have been in there for two weeks and they're still nice and crunchy.

 Please do not put your roasted beans in the fridge.

-Garbanzo beans are a super food!
-They contain about 12.5 grams of fiber per cup, which is 50% of the recommended daily intake of dietary fiber.
-About two-thirds of the fiber in garbanzos is insoluble, which is great for digestive health, particularly in the colon.
-The remaining third is soluble fiber, which can help lower our LDL-cholesterol, total cholesterol, and triglycerides; important for cardiovascular health.
+You bet they are!
+Chickpeas contain about 12.5 grams of fiber per cup, which is 50% of the recommended daily intake of dietary fiber.
+About two-thirds of the fiber in garbanzos is insoluble, which is great for digestive health.

-Chickpeas are notable for antioxidant nutrients like vitamin C, vitamin E, and beta-carotene, but also contain concentrated supplies of antioxidant phytonutrients such as flavonoids and polyphenols.
-Chickpeas also contain valuable amounts of polyunsaturated fatty acids, including alpha-linolenic acid (ALA), the body's omega-3 fatty acid from which all other omega-3 fats are made.
+Chickpeas are also notable for antioxidant nutrients like vitamin C, vitamin E, and beta-carotene.
+Not only that, chickpeas contain valuable amounts of polyunsaturated fatty acids, including alpha-linolenic acid (ALA), the body's omega-3 fatty acid from which all other omega-3 fats are made.

-- 2 cans chickpeas 14 oz cans, about 3 cups, drained and rinsed
+- 28 oz chickpeas Approx 2 cans, or 3 cups cooked chickpeas, drained and rinsed

 - 2 tablespoon extra virgin olive oil